You may also like

 Senior Management Leadership Programme

 Part of the support offer to local authorities is a leadership programme for senior leaders which provides a combination of legal training, personal development and practical advice on delivery.
-The programme was successfully piloted in 2015 to 40 local authority representatives and will run again in 2016.
+The programme has been running since its pilot in 2015 and is now accepting applications for Sept 2019 – March 2020, with 40 spaces in total.

 This was an amazing course which really helped me understand the SEND reforms.